prechelt/anwesende/README.md

 This is technical information, therefore in English.

-The application is meant to be deployed in many places (to simplify the situation regarding privacy protection) and allows some configuration to adopt to local needs.
+The application is meant to be deployed separately in many organizations (to simplify the situation regarding privacy protection) and allows some configuration to adopt to local needs.